dougeby/IntuneDocs/intune/email-settings-ios.md

     If the **Encrypt by default** setting is enabled, enabling per-message encryption allows users to opt out of encryption per message.
 If the **Encrypt by default** setting is disabled, enabling per-message encryption allows users to opt in to encryption per message.

-  - **S/MIME Encryption Cert**: Select an existing PKCS or SCEP certificate that's used for encrypting email message exchanges.
+  - **S/MIME Encryption Cert**: Select an existing PKCS or SCEP certificate profile that's used for encrypting email messages.
     - **Allow user to change setting**: Choose **Enable** to allow users to change the encryption certificate. **Disable** prevents users from changing the encryption certificate, and forces users to use the certificate you configured.
 Available in iOS 12 and newer.
 - **Amount of email to synchronize**: Choose the number of days of email that you want to synchronize.
 Or select **Unlimited** to synchronize all available email.
 - **Allow messages to be moved to other email accounts**: **Enable** allows users to move email messages between different accounts the users configured on their devices.